daemonraco/toobasic/docs/controllerexports.md

 Also, all the examples on this page will be using the Smarty view adapter.

 ## How to call an exported function
-The first thing you need to know is how to call one of these function, and here is an example of it:
+The first thing you need to know is how to call one of these functions, and here is an example of it:
 ```html
 	<a href="{$ctrl->link('?action=moreinfo&id=10')}" target="_blank">{$tr->label_more_info}</a>
 ```
-Once render, it may look like this
+Once rendered, it may look like this:
 ```html
 	<a href="/mysite/moreinfo/10" target="_blank">More Info</a>
 ```
-In this example, we've used `$ctrl->link()` to clean an URL of our site and be sure that it uses the right absolute path and route transformations.
+In this example, we've used `$ctrl->link()` to clean an URL of our site and make sure that it uses the right absolute path and route transformations.

 An easy way to identify this kind of functions is by the object `$ctrl` because